-A common misconception exists among building owners and managers that the only costs under their control are service contracts and repairs.
+A common misconception exists among commercial building owners and managers that the only costs under their control are service contracts and repairs.
 They assume that utilities are a fixed cost governed by the utility companies, and often, the price tag for capital expenditures and system upgrades is perceived to be prohibitive when viewed against maintenance and repair costs.

 In the long term, however, this viewpoint can prove much more costly, especially when dealing with aging equipment.
 At Ascension Manor in Philadelphia, Chadwick Service encountered this issue and presented the client with multiple options to show how investing in capital improvements can actually save money after a short payback period.

 Ascension Manor’s existing heating system used Steam Boilers for both Domestic Hot Water and Heating Hot Water.
 At the time of this study, only one boiler was operable, and there was no redundancy in the system.
-Although maintained and repaired, the age of these boilers exceeded their life expectancy, and were operating under a significant loss of efficiency.
+Although maintained and repaired, the age of these boilers exceeded their life expectancies and were operating under a significant loss of efficiency.
 In addition, the age of the controls system did not allow for upgrades.
 The network of steam piping and valves was also nearing its end of life.